neoforged/Documentation/docs/resources/client/models/bakedmodel.md

 # Baked Models

 `BakedModel`s are the in-code representation of a shape with textures.
-They originate from multiple sources from some call to `UnbakedModel#bake` to resolve the model from the model JSON.
+Every model JSON, deserialized into an `UnbakedModel`, is resolved into this renderable entry via some call to `UnbakedModel#bake`.
 Some [block entity renderers][ber] also make use of baked models.
 There is no limit to how complex a model may be.

 Models are stored in the `ModelManager`, which can be accessed through `Minecraft.getInstance().modelManager`.
 Then, you can call `ModelManager#getModel` to get a certain model by its [`ModelResourceLocation`][mrl].
 Mods will basically always reuse a model that was previously automatically loaded and baked.